BillJr99/Ursinus-CS475/_pages/Activities/activity-routing.md

       title: "Routing at Scale: Hierarchical Routing"
       questions:
         - "What information needs to be shared among the edge routers, versus that information shared within each network cluster?"
+        - "Suppose a network has a route of <code>192.168.1.0/24</code> and <code>0.0.0.0/0</code> (known as a &quot;default route&quot;).
+The address <code>192.168.1.2</code> would match both of these.
+Which route should you choose, and why?
+How can you determine which routing table match is the &quot;best&quot; one?"

 tags:
   - routing